frmichel/sparql-micro-service/doc/04-install.md

   ; http://php.net/date.timezone
   date.timezone = 'Europe/Paris'
 ```
-  * To use MongoDB as a cache, install the [MongoDB PHP driver](https://secure.php.net/manual/en/mongodb.installation.manual.php) and add the following line to php.ini:`extension=mongodb.so`
+  * To use MongoDB as a cache (optional), install the [MongoDB PHP driver](https://secure.php.net/manual/en/mongodb.installation.manual.php) and add the following line to php.ini:`extension=mongodb.so`
   * If some SPARQL micro-services require a long time to complete, you may need to increase the default tiemout, for instance:
 ```ini
   [PHP]